 If you want to end the tenancy you have to give your landlord at least four weeks’ (28 days) notice, unless the landlord agrees that you can give less notice than this.

 How much notice does my landlord have to give me if they want me to move out?

-From February 2021, landlords must give you 90 days’ (at least three months) notice if they want to end the tenancy and it has to be for one of these reasons:
+Landlords must give you 90 days’ (at least three months) notice if they want to end the tenancy and it has to be for one of these reasons:

 - the landlord is putting the property on the market for sale within 90 days of the set end date, or

 - they’ve sold the property and the owner needs it to be empty (known as an unconditional sale, with “vacant possession”), or